About Houston Roller Derby

-Since organizing in 2005, Houston Roller Derby has grown into a league of more than 80 skaters that sells about 1,400 tickets for each bout.
-Bouts are held on the third Saturday of each month during the season, which runs from March through September at Bayou Music Center (formerly called Verizon Wireless Theater) at 520 Texas Avenue in Houston.
+Since organizing in 2005, Houston Roller Derby has grown into a league of more than 120 skaters that sells about 1,400 tickets for each bout.
+Bouts are held on the third Saturday of each month during the season, which runs from March through September at Revention Music Center (formerly called Bayou Music Center) at 520 Texas Avenue in Houston.

-The league consists of four home teams, The Bayou City Bosses, The Brawlers, The Valkyries and The Psych Ward Sirens, and two travel teams, the Houston All-Stars, and the Knockouts (B-team).
+The league consists of four home teams, The Bayou City Bosses, The Brawlers, The Valkyries and The Psych Ward Sirens, and the Houston All-Stars-- consisting of 30 skaters.

 The Houston Roller Derby All-Stars is Houston’s dream team - the league’s most talented and dedicated skaters cherry-picked out of its four home teams.
 These women train a minimum of three times a week and have played against other cities across the U.S. since 2006.
 They ended their 2009 season with five wins out of seven games against cities including New Orleans, La., Austin, Texas and Philadelphia, Pa.
 These wins entitled Houston Roller Derby to be included as one of the top 12 teams to compete at the Women’s Flat Track Derby Association’s national competition in November 2009.
 In 2010 HRD finished 7th at the WFTDA South Central Region playoffs, and 5th in 2011.

 Houston Roller Derby filed as a public charity (Houston Rollergirls Inc. dba Houston Roller Derby) and received its tax-deductible 501(c)(3) non-profit status effective March 11, 2011.